 Maurizio Nichetti - Biography & Brief Filmography

 Maurizio Nichetti is one of Italy's best-loved comedic talents.
 Some consider him to be the 'Italian Woody Allen.'
 He was born in Milan on May 8, 1948.
-Nichetti was educated at the prestigious Leonard Da Vinci Scientific School.
+Nichetti was educated at the prestigious Leonardo Da Vinci Scientific School.
 He graduated with a degree in architecture in 1975.
 While still in school, he began preparing for his career in show business.
-He studied under Marise Flach, a pupil of Decroux himself, at his Mime School at Milan's "Il Piccolo Teatro" (the Little Theater).
+He studied under Marise Flach, a pupil of Decroux himself, at her Mime School at Milan's "Il Piccolo Teatro" (the Little Theater).

 Maurizio co-wrote and starred in the live-action animator in 1976's Allegro Non Troppo, a wonderful take-off of Disney's Fantasia.
 During this time with Bozzetto, Nichetti also wrote and acted in two live-action comedies La Cabina (The Cabin), in which an amateur photographer works hard to catch a beautiful girl's eye, and Oppio per Oppio (The Household Drug), which is a true - and hysterical - testament to the addictive hold television can have over people.